Newcastle United F.C.

-Newcastle United Football Club is an English professional football club based in Newcastle upon Tyne, Tyne and Wear.
-The club competes in the Premier League, the highest level of the English football league system.
-The club was founded in 1892 by the merger of Newcastle East End and Newcastle West End.
-The team play their home matches at St James' Park in the centre of Newcastle.
-Following the Taylor Report's requirement that all Premier League clubs have all-seater stadiums, the ground was modified in the mid-1990s and currently has a capacity of 52,305.
+Newcastle United Football Club is a professional association football club based in Newcastle upon Tyne, Tyne and Wear, England.
+The club competes in the Premier League, the top tier of English football.
+Since the formation of the club in 1881, when Newcastle East End absorbed the assets of Newcastle West End to become Newcastle United, the club has played its home matches at St James' Park.
+Located in the centre of Newcastle, it currently has a capacity of 52,305.

-The club has been a member of the Premier League for all but three years of the competition's history, spending 90 seasons in the top flight as of May 2022, and has never dropped below English football's second tier since joining the Football League in 1893.
-Newcastle have won four League titles, six FA Cups and a FA Charity Shield, as well as the 1968–69 Inter-Cities Fairs Cup, the ninth-highest total of trophies won by an English club.
+The club have been a member of the Premier League for all but three years of the competition's history, spending 93 seasons in the top flight as of May 2025, and have never dropped below English football's second tier since joining the Football League in 1893.
+The club has a long-standing rivalry with nearby Sunderland.
+Newcastle have won four League titles, six FA Cups, one League Cup and an FA Charity Shield, as well as the Inter-Cities Fairs Cup, the ninth-highest total of trophies won by an English club.
 The club's most successful period was between 1904 and 1910, when they won an FA Cup and three of their League titles.
-Their last major trophy was in 1955 More recently the club have been League or FA Cup runners-up on four occasions in the 1990s.
-Newcastle was relegated in 2009, and again in 2016.
+More recently the club have been League or FA Cup runners-up on four occasions in the 1990s.
+Newcastle were relegated in 2009, and again in 2016.
 The club won promotion at the first time of asking each time, returning to the Premier League, as Championship winners, in 2010 and 2017.
+In October 2021, a consortium led by the Public Investment Fund, the sovereign wealth fund of Saudi Arabia, became majority owners of Newcastle United.
+In 2025, the club won the 2024–25 EFL Cup, the club's first trophy in nearly 56 years, and their first domestic trophy since 1955.

-Newcastle has a long-standing rivalry with nearby Sunderland, with which it contests the Tyne–Wear derby since 1898.
-The team's traditional kit colours are black-and-white striped shirts, black shorts and black socks.
+Newcastle's traditional kit colours are black-and-white striped shirts, black shorts and black or white socks.
 Their crest has elements of the city coat of arms, which features two grey hippocamps.
-Before each home game, the team enters the field to "Local Hero", and "Blaydon Races" is also sung during games.
-The 2005 film Goal! featured Newcastle United, and many credit the film with raising the club's popularity among players and fans.
+Before each home game, the team enters the field to "Going Home", with "Blaydon Races" also being sung during games.